proptee/widget/README.md

 - paste the config you copied in the "Config" tab
 - use this playground to preview HTML

+## Deployment

+- make your changes
+- run `npm run build` to re-generate the files inside the `dist/` folder
+- create a new git commit and push

+Then the website will automatically use the new files in `dist/` (that's all it needs).

 ## External linking

 Keep the folder structure because the paths are linked to directly from webflow as per below: